brizandrew/fb-page-scraper/README.md

 # Facebook Page Scraper

-A scraper to collect the data and metadata of the posts of public Facebook pages.
+A scraper to collect the content, metadata, and analytics of the posts of public Facebook pages.

 ## Installation
 Make sure you have an sql database with a valid superuser.